mdsufz/StandEnA/README.md

 ## System requirements and usage
 A typical desktop (Linux) computer is capable of performing this workflow.
 Disk space can be the most limiting resource for the annotation step as each annotated genome produces ~2 G of data.
-Therefore, it is recommended to have a fair ammount of free space depending on the number of genomes to be annotated.
+Therefore, it is recommended to have a fair amount of free space depending on the number of genomes to be annotated.

 ## Workflow steps